 \section{Empirical Evaluation}

-In this section, we empirically evaluate the effectiveness and efficiency of \emph{\gls{ours}} in generating test cases that reveal differences in \gls{mr} violations between two versions of the \gls{as} under test, comparing our approach against two baseline methods.
-We further investigate how the use of constraints and population initialization strategies influences the similarity between the identified test cases and the collected execution scenarios that represent the real-world operating conditions.
-Finally, we assess how our {interpretability approach} contributes to capturing the underlying root causes of the observed differences in \gls{mr} violations between the two \glspl{as} under test.
+In this section, we empirically evaluate the effectiveness and efficiency of \emph{\gls{ours}} for generating test cases that reveal differences in \gls{mr} violations between two versions of the \gls{as} under test, comparing it against two baseline methods.
+We further investigate how the use of constraints and population initialization strategies affects the similarity between the identified test cases and the execution scenarios that represent real-world operating conditions.
+Finally, we assess how our interpretability approach helps capture the underlying root causes of the observed differences in \gls{mr} violations between the two \glspl{as} under test.
 Specifically, we answer the following \glspl{rq}.

 \begin{enumerate}[label={RQ\arabic*}, font=\bfseries, labelsep=0pt, wide=0pt, listparindent=\parindent] \item: How effectively can \emph{\gls{ours}} find test cases revealing differences in \gls{mr} violations compared to baseline methods?
 To answer \labelcref{rq1}, we evaluate the performance of different search methods in terms of the number of distinct complete solutions identified that reveal the differences in violations of predefined \glspl{mr} within a given search budget. \item: How efficiently can \emph{\gls{ours}} find test cases revealing differences in \gls{mr} violations compared to baseline methods?
 To answer \labelcref{rq2}, we examine the speed at which different search methods identify distinct complete solutions that reveal the differences in violations of predefined \glspl{mr}. \item: To what extent do the applied constraints and population initialization strategies affect the similarity of identified test cases to execution scenarios?
 To answer \labelcref{rq3}, we analyze the impact of constraints and population initialization strategies.
-First, we evaluate how these factors influence the similarity of the identified complete solutions to the execution scenarios.
+First, we evaluate how these factors affect the similarity between the identified complete solutions and the execution scenarios.
 Next, we assess their effect on the overall effectiveness of the search process.
 Understanding these aspects is essential to determine whether our approach effectively guides the search toward more realistic solutions and to identify any potential negative side effects.